skip to content

 Supreme Court

-If a defendant was committed for sentence or pleads guilty at arraignment, the proceeding will generally be remanded to a sentencing hearing.
+If a defendant is committed for sentence or pleads guilty at arraignment, the proceeding will generally be remanded to a sentencing hearing.
 If a defendant pleads not guilty at arraignment, the proceeding will generally be remanded to a directions hearing.

 If at arraignment an issue of fitness to stand trial or mental competence of the defendant is raised, procedural orders will generally be made and the proceeding will be remanded to a directions hearing.

-[Joint Criminal Rules 2022 r 96.3].
+[Joint Criminal Rules 2022 (SA) r 96.3].

 District Court